 What type of professional backgrounds do the students have?

 The master’s degree program in Clinical Research prepares individuals to perform valid, credible patient-based research in academia, industry, research institutes, and health and regulatory agencies.
 Linking the academic and professional scientific communities, the program is most beneficial for: Clinical Research Associates working in private industry; Biomedical Scientists employed in biomedical firms, hospitals and pharmacies; Physicians; Pharmacists; Dentists; Nurses with advanced training, and Psychologists.

 Do I have to be enrolled as an MAS student in order to take some of the courses?

 Not ready to apply or want to sample some classes first?
-We have these classes open to the public through concurrent enrollment: CLRE-236 Translational Research Fundamentals; CLRE-237 Discovery & Stem Cell Translation; and CLRE-238 Applied Drug Development.
-If you take any of these courses, and are later accepted to the degree program, they may count towards elective requirements.
+We have these classes open to the public through concurrent enrollment: CLRE-236 Translational Research Fundamentals; CLRE-237 Translational Regenerative Medicine; and CLRE-238 Applied Translational Research.
+If you take any of these courses, and are later accepted to the degree program, they may count towards degree requirements.